ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: 2000/2005/2008/2008R2/2012/2014<br/>
 Free version: No

 dbForge Query Builder for SQL Server allows users to build complex SQL queries via an intuitive visual query building interface easily and without manual code writing.
-Our visual SQL query tool is destined for simplification of developing SQL queries for SQL Server.
 This SQL query designer will be useful to those, who often create queries to databases.
 Visual features to create queries, usage of graphical SQL query creator to interactively build queries, would be most appreciated by users who have no experience in writing queries manually.
 But even experienced users can save a lot of time on routine work.

 ## dbForge Event Profiler <a id="dbforge-event-profiler"></a>